New Cupra Born electric car on sale now: prices and specs revealed

 The Cupra Born’s interior is laid out pretty similarly to the Volkswagen ID3.
 This shouldn’t come as a surprise – both cars start life as the same set of electrical components.

-If you liked the copper-coloured wheels, you’re in luck – there’s plenty more copper-effect trim inside.
-You can also choose between Dinamica (Cupra’s posh word for faux-suede) bucket seats or standard-fit Seaqual yarn, which is made from recycled plastic bottles fished out of the sea.
+You can also choose between faux-suede (or Dinamica as Cupra calls it) bucket seats or Seaqual yarn, a material made from recycled bottles fished out of the sea.

 New Cupra Born range and performance

-You can choose from three different-sized batteries in the Cupra Born: 45kWh, 58kWh or 77kWh.
+You can choose from two different-sized batteries in the Cupra Born: 58kWh or 77kWh.

-The range for the 45kWh version tops out at 211 miles.
-Versions with a 58kWh battery come with 260 miles of range but 77kWh cars can manage 355 miles (according to Cupra, at least.)
+Versions with a 58kWh battery come with up to 264 miles of range but 77kWh cars can manage 340 miles (according to Cupra, at least.)

 All versions support up to 125kW fast-charging, which can give the Cupra Born up to 62 miles of extra range in seven minutes.

 No matter your battery choice, the Cupra Born uses a single motor.
-Entry-level cars have to make do with 150hp but top-spec versions get 231hp to play with.
+Entry-level cars have 204hp but top-spec versions get 231hp to play with.
 The quickest of the lot is the 231hp car with a 58kWh battery.
 These can sprint from 0-60mph in 6.6 seconds.